rashid-m/corbettmaths/README.md

     * **Ethereum**.
 Incognito implements a trustless two-way bridge between Incognito and Ethereum to let anyone send and receive ETH & ERC20 privately.
 Its code is in the [bridge-eth](https://github.com/incognitochain/bridge-eth) repository.

     * **Bitcoin**.
 Incognito is working on a trustless two-way bridge between Incognito and Bitcoin to let anyone send and receive BTC privately.
-Estimated ship date: Dec 2019.
+Here is its proposal (TBD).
+Estimated ship date: April 2021.

-    * **Cosmos**.
-Incognito is exploring Cosmos and hops to build on a trustless two-way bridge between Incognito and Cosmos.
-Estimated ship date: March 2020.

 * **Developer Tools**